-(i) The department employee is accessing confidential personal information for official department purposes, including research, and the access is not directed toward a specifically named individual or a group of specifically named individuals.
+(i) The employee is accessing confidential personal information for official department purposes, including research, and the access is not directed toward a specifically named individual or a group of specifically named individuals.

-(ii) The department employee is accessing confidential personal information for routine office procedures and the access is not directed toward a specifically named individual or a group of specifically named individuals.
+(ii) The employee is accessing confidential personal information for routine office procedures and the access is not directed toward a specifically named individual or a group of specifically named individuals.

-(iii) The department employee comes into incidental contact with confidential personal information and the access of the information is not directed toward a specifically named individual or a group of specifically named individuals.
+(iii) The employee comes into incidental contact with confidential personal information and the access of the information is not directed toward a specifically named individual or a group of specifically named individuals.

-(iv) The department employee accesses confidential personal information about an individual based upon a request made by an individual requesting confidential personal information about himself/herself or the individual makes a request that the department take some action on that individual's behalf that requires accessing confidential personal information in order to process that request.
+(iv) The employee accesses confidential personal information about an individual based upon a request made by an individual requesting confidential personal information about himself/herself or the individual makes a request that the department take some action on that individual's behalf that requires accessing confidential personal information in order to process that request.